Education Loan

 Section 7: Collateral Documents (Optional)

 It is only applicable for collateralized study loans.
 The list of documents for each state is different.
-Request a callback and ask your WeMakeScholars Financial officer for the state-specific collateral documents list.

 When you process your student loan with WeMakeScholars, your financial officer will provide you with a detailed documents checklist, after analyzing your profile.